 Georgia Science and Engineering Fair

 The Georgia Science and Engineering Fair (GSEF) is Georgia’s premier forum for students to showcase their original research, compete for awards, and interact with top-level professional scientists.
 The science fair system in Georgia serves not only to recognize students for their achievements, but also to prepare students to succeed and flourish in an increasingly complex and highly technical world by becoming problem solvers, critical thinkers, reflective learners, and more productive and influential members of their communities.
-GSEF is held annually in March at the Classic Center in downtown Athens, Georgia.
+GSEF is held annually in March/early April at the Classic Center in downtown Athens, Georgia.

 Mission Statement: The Georgia Science and Engineering Fair (GSEF) is dedicated to encouraging all Georgia's teachers and school districts to incorporate active science and engineering research into their classrooms in order to help students 1) develop a love for science, 2) learn to isolate important problems and to attack and solve these problems within the framework of organized, logical thought, careful research, and a detailed analysis of facts, and 3) showcase and celebrate their achievements.

 We would like to thank Green Power EMC for their generous support and sponsorship of the 2015 Georgia Science & Engineering Fair.